 If you're always out in the sun, you may want to avoid getting a tattoo on your outer arm, and instead choose a more protected spot.
 "Your inner forearm is practically immune when it comes to sun exposure," Palomino says.
-Without the constant onslaught of UV rays — which break down the ink — tattoos in this location tend to stay looking fresh.
+Without the constant onslaught of UV rays — which break down the ink and cause it to fade — tattoos in this location tend to stay looking fresh.

 3. Best: Back

-Again, thanks to the fact it's often covered up by clothing, the back tends to be a prime spot for long-lasting tattoos.
-This area isn't, "typically exposed to UV rays on a regular basis," Palomino says.
+Again, thanks to the fact it's often covered up by clothing, the back tends to be a prime spot for tattoos.
+This area isn't "typically exposed to UV rays on a regular basis," Palomino says.
 And it tends to hold up well as aging occurs.

 4. Best: Upper Thighs